 That means that “safe spaces,” the banning of classic literature, the promotion of internet censorship, the attack on Christmas, gun registration, and mass government surveillance floated down from the heavenly spheres.

-I think it’s interesting how demonized Trump is by the left, especially since I remember another candidate in 2008—a senator from Illinois—who was wildly popular, telling the masses what they wanted to hear.
-It was something about fixing the economy and giving everyone free healthcare.
+I think it’s interesting how demonized Trump is by the left, especially since I remember the case of another candidate in 2008—a senator from Illinois.
 A few right-wingers I know thought this man becoming president would be the end of the world, or at least the end of the nation.
-They kind of viewed him like so-called liberals view Trump.
+They kind of viewed him like the left-wing views Trump.

 I’ll hold Trump to the same standard that I hold Hillary, or Bernie or Obama.
 That is, when it comes to my political views, I’ll hold them all up to the Constitution and Bill of Rights.
 I’ll dunk them in the murky swamp of libertarianism (they might meet folks like John Locke and Thomas Jefferson hanging out down there).
-I’ll even consider an article from a “fringe” website.
-In fact, I might be more inclined these days to give credence to the latter over the mainstream view.
+I might even be tempted to consider an article from a “fringe” website.

 I might be tempted to do that because freedom of the press means anyone can take up the reporter’s mantle.
 What makes me leery is not investigating the moon landing.
 What makes me leery is some reporter from the Washington Post presuming to tell me what I’m supposed to believe and what I’m not.